Four generations of Quiring’s have lived and worked as tow truck operators out of a 20-acre property on 16th Avenue in Aldergrove.

 “My son was the third or fourth person behind all that.
 He actually got the people out of the Greyhound bus,” Quiring boasted.

-Quiring is contracted through the Kamloops division of the B.C.
-Ministry of Transportation and Infrastructure from Oct.
-31 to March 31 this year.
-He also shares tow jobs on Highway 1 — from 27600 block to the Vedder Canal — with two other firms, each who operate on-call in two-week intervals.
+They also shares tow jobs on the Trans-Canada Highway — from 27600-block to the Vedder Canal — with two other firms, each who operate on-call in two-week intervals.

 Quiring first started as a hauler who would bomb the company’s Kenworth T800 High Hood wrecker down the highway in a moment’s notice when the weather turned.